divs16/orc_rag_agent/README.md

 # ORC RAG Agent

 A command-line RAG (Retrieval-Augmented Generation) agent that answers natural language questions about Oracle Recruiting Cloud (ORC) workflows.
-It combines knowledge from structured test cases and a transcript-based knowledge base, using Google Gemini for both embeddings and response generation.
+It combines knowledge from structured test cases and a ERP knowledge base, using Google Gemini for both embeddings and response generation.

 ## What it does